CPU Power and Performance¶

-Modern x86 CPUs employ a number of features and technologies to balance performance, energy, and thermal efficiencies.
+Modern x86 CPUs employ a number of features to balance performance, energy, and thermal efficiency.

-By default, Clear Linux OS prioritizes maximum CPU performance with the philosophy that the faster the program finishes execution, the faster the CPU can return to a low energy idle state.
-It is important to understand and evaluate all of these technologies when troubleshooting or considering changing the defaults.
+By default, Clear Linux OS prioritizes maximum CPU performance, assuming that the faster the program finishes execution, the faster the CPU can return to a low energy idle state.
+It is important to understand and evaluate the impact of each feature when troubleshooting or considering changing the defaults.

 C-states and P-states are both CPU power saving mechanisms that are entered under different operating conditions.
-The tradeoff is a slightly longer time to exit these states when the CPU is needed once again.
+The tradeoff is a slightly longer time to exit these states when the CPU is needed.